nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * **Flashcard**: A virtual card with a word on one side and its translation on the other side
 * **Word**: A word in the language you want to learn
 * **Translation**: The word in your native language that corresponds to the word you want to learn
+* **Review Session**: A review session is a designated phase within the system where words requiring review are presented individually.
+Users can confirm their understanding or signal a need for further review.

 --------------------------------------------------------------------------------------------------------------------